History of cinema of China: Film infrastructure

-At the founding of the People's Republic of China (PRC) in 1949, there were fewer than 600 movie theaters in the country.
+In 1953, the non-state film industry was nationalized.

+Film themes and content

 The government saw motion pictures as an important artform and tool for mass propaganda.
 The Soviet-led collaborations Victory of the Chinese People (1950) and Liberated China (1951) were among the biggest film events in the PRC's early years.
-Victory of the Chinese People depicted re-enactments of four of the communist party's major military victories and was filmed using real ammunition with the participation of the People's Liberation Army.
+Victory of the Chinese People depicted re-enactments of four of the CCP's major military victories and was filmed using real ammunition with the participation of the People's Liberation Army.

+From the founding of the PRC through the 1970s, scientific education films were a major genre.
+Addressing topics like hygiene, modern production methods, communal organisation, and agricultural methods, these films were intended to advance modernisation while conveying a sense of collective progress.

 The private studios in Shanghai, including Kunming, Wenhua, Guotai, and Datong, were at first encouraged to make new films.
 They made approximately 47 films during the next two years but soon ran into trouble, owing to the furor over the Kunlun-produced drama The Life of Wu Xun (1950), directed by Sun Yu and starring veteran Zhao Dan.
 In an anonymous article in People's Daily in May 1951, the feature was accused of spreading feudal ideas.
 After the article was revealed to be penned by Mao Zedong, the film was banned, the Film Steering Committee was formed to "re-educate" the film industry, and the private studios were all incorporated into the state-run Shanghai Film Studio.

 After the establishment of the PRC, China's cultural bureaucracy described American films as screen-opium and began criticizing American film alongside anti-drug campaigns.
 The Chinese Communist Party (CCP) sought to tighten control over mass media, producing instead movies centering on peasants, soldiers, and workers, such as Bridge (1949) and The White-Haired Girl (1950).
 One of the production bases in the middle of all the transition was the Changchun Film Studio.
 American films were banned as part of the Korean War effort.

-The Communist government solved the problem of a lack of film theaters by building mobile projection units which could tour the remote regions of China, ensuring that even the poorest could have access to films.
-The vast majority of China's people lived in rural areas, and most people in China had not seen a film until mobile projectionists brought them.
-Mobile projection teams during the Mao era typically included three to four workers who physically transported film infrastructure through a large geographic area mostly not covered by any electrical grid.
-Yuan Muzhi was important in developing the Communist government's theories and practices of rural film exhibition.
-Yuan and Chen Bo'er transformed the post-Second Sino-Japanese War remnants of the Manchurian Motion Picture Association into the Northeast Film Studio and when Yuan became Film Bureau chief in 1949, he applied its model to help institute a film exhibition network around the country.
-The Northeast Film Studio also trained the first generation of communist Chinese documentary filmmakers.